kishoreanandr/e-commerce/backend/thinnk41/API_DOCUMENTATION.md

 # Product REST API Documentation

 ## Overview
 This REST API provides endpoints to manage and retrieve product information from the ecommerce database.
+The API has been refactored to use proper foreign key relationships with departments.

 ## Base URL
 ```